Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Phan Thi An, Principal of Kindergarten 6, Vo Thi Sau Street (District 3, Ho Chi Minh City), said that in 2020, there were 12-15 children receiving educational intervention at the school.
 Currently, this number is 32 children.

-The owner of a private kindergarten in Thu Duc City (HCMC) also told Thanh Nien reporters that since 2022, when schools reopened after the pandemic, more children have been advised by the school to have their parents check their physical and mental health because they saw abnormalities such as slow speech, lack of concentration, difficulty in learning, and behavioral abnormalities.
+The owner of a private kindergarten in Thu Duc City (HCMC) also told Thanh Nien reporters that from 2022 when schools reopened after the pandemic, more children were advised by the school to have their parents check their physical and mental health because they saw abnormalities such as slow speech, lack of concentration, difficulty learning, and behavioral abnormalities.

 Nhiều trẻ mầm non chậm nói, khó khăn giao tiếp - Ảnh 3.